LazyWolves/ElasticPyProxy/README.md

 - backend_port : The port used by backend servers.
 - haproxy_binary : The HAProxy binary file location.
 - start_by : How to start/reload HAProxy.
 Can be **systemd** or **binary**
-- haproxy_socket_file : Path to HAProxy socket file
+- haproxy_socket_file : Path to HAProxy socket file.
+If Haproxy has been configure to spawn multiple process via nbproc, then paths to multiple socket files can be provided here separated by comma
 - pid_file : Path to HAProxy pid file
 - backend_name : The name of the HAProxy backend/listener name under which the live backend servers fetched from orchestrator will be added.
+- backend_maxconn : Max connections for individual backends
+- check_interval : Interval for performing health checks for individual backends
 - update_type : How to update HAProxy.
 Either **update_by_config** or **udpate_by_runtime**
 - node_slots : Total number of slots for backend servers.
 As mentioned above, this will be used to calculate inactive servers.
 - service_name : Service name for HAProxy systemd service.
 Required only when using reload by systemd